gaorlov/deserializer/README.md

 # Deserializer
+## Features

-Hash transformation and sanitization.
-Deserialization of complex parameters into a hash that an AR model can take.
+- Hash transformation and sanitization
+- Deserialization of complex parameters into a hash that an AR model can take
+- Avoid having multiple definitions in fragile arrays when using strong params

-Lets you have a reverse ActiveModel::Sereializer-like interface that allows for easy create and update without having to write heavy controllers.
+- Easy create and update from JSON without writing heavy controllers
+- [ActiveModel::Serializer](https://github.com/rails-api/active_model_serializers)-like interface and conventions

 ## Problem

-Let's say we have a API create endpoint that takes json that looks something like
+Let's say we have an API with an endpoint that takes this JSON:

 ```json
 {